thoughtleadersandindustry/Places-Of-Interest/Oklahoma/Blogs/README.md

-# Banking in Oklahoma
+# Blogs

-This folder features content and resources related to the presence, impact, and role of banking institutions across the state of Oklahoma.
-It is part of the **Places-Of-Interest** repository, which highlights meaningful locations, industries, and organizations with regional or cultural significance.
+This folder contains blog posts, articles, and thought leadership pieces related to banking institutions and financial topics in Oklahoma.
+These resources highlight the role local banks play in serving their communities, supporting business growth, and promoting financial literacy across the state.

 ## Purpose

-The purpose of this section is to document and share insights into the banking landscape in Oklahoma — including regional banks, community branches, financial outreach programs, and local economic development efforts driven by the banking sector.
+The purpose of this folder is to organize and present credible, regionally relevant blog content that offers insight into the banking landscape in Oklahoma.
+These entries provide a deeper understanding of financial services and their connection to local development.

-This folder may include:
-- Profiles of Oklahoma-based banks and credit unions
+## Content May Include

-- Articles and blog posts from local financial institutions
+- Blog posts from Oklahoma-based banks or financial organizations
-- Community-focused banking initiatives
-- Images of branches or headquarters (with permission)
+- Articles about financial education, lending programs, or digital banking services in the state
+- Community success stories or case studies featured in bank blogs
-- Notable case studies or financial education efforts
+- Resources that support small business financing or personal financial wellness

+## Guidelines

+- Only include content that is publicly available and properly sourced.
+- Use a separate `.md` file for each blog post.
+- Include the title, a brief summary, and a link to the original article.
+- Add author and institution details when available.
+- Respect copyright and attribution requirements.

 ## How to Contribute

-To add a resource to this folder:
+To add a blog:
-1. Create a new `.md` file with a clear, descriptive filename.
+1. Create a new `.md` file using a descriptive filename.
-2. Include the institution name, location, a brief summary, and a link to the original article or website.
-3. Add any relevant images or media, ensuring proper permissions and attribution.
+2. Follow the formatting used in existing entries.
+3. Place the file in this `Blogs/` subfolder.
-4. Follow the repository’s [CONTRIBUTING.md](../../CONTRIBUTING.md) and [Code of Conduct](../../CODE_OF_CONDUCT.md).
+4. Follow the repository’s [CONTRIBUTING.md](../../../CONTRIBUTING.md) and [Code of Conduct](../../../CODE_OF_CONDUCT.md).

-## License & Usage

-All shared materials should respect copyright, client permissions, and fair use.
-Always include original source links where possible.

----

-*This folder is part of a broader effort to document institutions and industries that shape Oklahoma’s local economy and community.*
+Thank you for contributing to a growing collection of local financial knowledge in Oklahoma.